topoteretes/cognee-community/packages/vector/opensearch/README.md

 ## Configuration

 The adapter requires the following credentials:
-- `utl`: The URL of your OpenSearch instance, including the port if necessary (e.g., `https://your-open-search-url:9200`);
+- `url`: The URL of your OpenSearch instance, including the port if necessary (e.g., `https://your-open-search-url:9200`);
 - `api_key`: A base64 encoded string of a JSON object containing connection parameters:
   - `username`: Your OpenSearch username;
   - `password`: Your OpenSearch password;